Web-of-Digital-Twins/web-of-digital-twins.github.io/site/docs/hwodt-framework/wodt-platform.md

 - WebSocket endpoint to observe the DT ecosystem KG exposed by the `WoDT Platform Interface`.
 - WebSocket support to observe DTs by the `WoDT Digital Twins Observer`.

-In the following a Components and Connectors diagrams depicting the platform modules and interfaces.
+In the following a Components and Connectors diagram depicting the platform modules and interfaces.

 ![Platform components and connectors](../../static/img/platform-cc.svg)